The Curriculum

 The curriculum has four distinct interconnected sequences that are required of all students (except those who may be allowed to waive certain requirements because of previous experience or training).
 These are the Design Studio, Workshop, Theory, and Media sequences.
+The curriculum is designed so that these four sequences relate to one another horizontally throughout the entire degree.

 For students in the three-year MLA program, the LARP Studio II and III, Media II and III, Workshop II, III and IV all have pre-requisites.
 Students must have successfully completed Studio I, Media I and Workshop I, prior to moving through the additional courses in those sequences.
 Each core course is a pre-requisite of the one that numerically follows it.
 The Department of Landscape Architecture will drop a student from a core Studio, Media or Workshop course if the student has not successfully completed the course in the previous semester or resolved an "Incomplete" grade prior to the start of the subsequent semester, unless special circumstances prevail.